-Building that are falling apart, a lack of basic classroom materials, large class sizes and overwhelming expectations.
+Buildings that are falling apart, a lack of basic classroom materials, large class sizes, and overwhelming expectations.
 Teachers are challenged by the enormity of the job.
 Cassandra M. tells us, “We get bombarded with paperwork, ridiculous curriculum, and lack of time along with unrealistic expectations.”

 Joan F. agrees, citing a laundry list of complaints.
 “Unmanageable class size, lack of materials, crappy building conditions, working 10–15 hour days and weekends, ineffective administrators, frivolous meetings and regulations, no support for discipline problems, etc.”